 Adopted Core Strategy Policy Policy promotes and/or requires: Principles outlined in the SPD Core Themes How has this been considered in the planning application?
 Where a principle has not been considered, please provide reasoning / justification here.
 The detail provided for specific principles will vary between outline and full planning / reserved matters applications, but in all cases the incorporation of measures should be examined during the early stages of the design process and information provided within the planning application submission at the outset.
-ENERGY SP7: Climate change and transport Inclusion of renewables, energy conservation Following the Energy Hierarchy by a) Using less energy b) Using local energy resources and connecting to existing heat networks c) Generating and storing renewable energy on the site.
-All major applications must generate at least 10% of demand from onsite renewables Have you considered this?
-Yes / No / N/A Where in the planning application has this been outlined?
-CC1: Renewable energy Where development exceeds 100m2 it is required to: Optimise design, layout and orientation to minimise energy usage.
+ENERGY SP7: Climate change and Inclusion of renewables, energy Following the Energy Hierarchy by a) Using less energy Have you considered this?
+Yes / No / N/A Where in the planning application has this been transport conservation b) Using local energy resources and connecting to existing heat networks outlined? c) Generating and storing renewable energy on the site.
+All major applications must generate at least 10% of demand from onsite renewables CC1: Renewable energy Where development exceeds 100m2 it is required to: Optimise design, layout and orientation to minimise energy usage.
 At least 10% of the development energy's demand from on-site renewables (unless viability indicates otherwise) Retrofitting existing buildings Designing buildings to be passively cooled Designing buildings to be lit naturally Designing buildings to need minimal heating Generating renewable energy on site Storing renewable energy on site Achieving BREEAM or other appropriate accreditation or building efficiency standard Ongoing data monitoring or building management measures (e.g. smart metering, active heating/cooling management systems) Other, please state.
 Other provision:

 Adopted Core Strategy Policy Policy promotes and/or requires: Principles outlined in the SPD Core Themes How has this been considered in the planning application?
 Where a principle has not been considered, please provide reasoning / justification here.
 The detail provided for specific principles will vary between outline and full planning / reserved matters applications, but in all cases the incorporation of measures should be examined during the early stages of the design process and information provided within the planning application submission at the outset.
-TRANSPOR ® Г SP7: Climate Development reduces Following the Travel Hierarchy by Have you considered this?
-Yes / No / N/A change and transport the need to travel and encourages alternatives to car use. a) Avoiding the need to travelb) Shifting to modes with lower emissions Where in the planning application has this been outlined?
-Supporting to enhance Supporting measures to enhance and c) Improving energy efficiency and reducing carbon emissions of travel modes manage Staines' role as a public transport interchange.
-Encouraging travel by modes in the following order: CC2: Sustainable travel Accessibility by non-car means Walking Cycling and other forms of active travel Public transport 4) Car clubs, taxis and car sharing Other provision: CC3: Parking provision Secure cycle parking provision 5) Private vehicles Designing for direct walking routes to support active travel and prioritising public transport Locating development to support sustainable travel ······ EN3: Air quality Support non-car travel Providing suitable infrastructure for sustainable transport Travel planning and sustainable transport subsidy / contributions Other, please state.
+TRANSPOR Γ SP7: Climate Development reduces Following the Travel Hierarchy by Have you considered this?
+Yes / No / N/A change and transport the need to travel and encourages a) Avoiding the need to travel Where in the planning application has this been 010110010 alternatives to car use. b) Shifting to modes with lower emissions outlined?
+Supporting measures to enhance and manage Staines' role c) Improving energy efficiency and reducing carbon emissions of travel modes as a public transport interchange.
+Encouraging travel by modes in the following order: CC2: Sustainable Accessibility by non-car 1) Walking travel means 2) Cycling and other forms of active travel3) Public transport 4) Car clubs, taxis and car sharing Other provision: CC3: Parking Secure cycle parking 5) Private vehicles provision provision Designing for direct walking routes to support active travel and prioritising public transport Locating development to support sustainable travel EN3: Air quality Support non-car travel Providing suitable infrastructure for sustainable transport Travel planning and sustainable transport subsidy / contributions Other, please state.